achillelrc/FTP/README.md

 # File Transfer Protocol
-A simple implementation of the File Transfer Protocol according to [RFC 959](http://www.faqs.org/rfcs/rfc959.html) written in C.
+A simple implementation of the FTP according to [RFC 959](http://www.faqs.org/rfcs/rfc959.html) written in C.
 ## Usage

 run `make` to compile the server.